The Best AI Apps for Mac in 2026: 21 AI Tools for Productivity and Creativity

 - Can be slightly slower than its competitors for certain tasks

-Price: Claude has a limited free plan, followed by Pro and Team plans that cost $18 and $25 per user per month respectively.
-Chat to its sales team for the cost of its Enterprise solution.
+Price: Claude has a limited free plan, followed by Pro and Team plans that cost $20 and $25 per user per month respectively.
+A Max tier for power users is available at $100-$200 per month.
+Contact the sales team for Enterprise pricing.

 3. TypingMind